 These considerations are particularly important if you are using UK FS services to fund and support EU operations.

 The UK-EU Trade and Cooperation Agreement (TCA) came into effect on 1 January 2021.
 The UK-EU TCA has resulted in banking, insurance and financial services providers facing restricted access to the EU.
-Financial services are a vital component of all businesses’ supply chain.
-Both financial institutions and corporates need to understand what the UK’s new trading relationship with the EU impacts how they access financial services in the UK and the EU, and if necessary, take action to avoid disruption.

 The guidance on this page represents the information currently available from government.
 The CBI will update this page as new information is released.